More couples are choosing to cohabit rather than marry in later life, but there are financial implications in doing so

 Everyone has an inheritance tax allowance known as the ‘nil rate band’, which allows them to pass money and other assets up to this value to any beneficiary they choose.
 Assets above the nil rate band, currently £325,000, are usually taxed at the rate of 40%.
 But someone who is married or in a civil partnership can:

 “The fact married couples and civil partners can transfer these nil rate bands to each other means that by 2020 they can benefit from an overall inheritance tax nil rate band of £1m – something cohabiting couples cannot benefit from,” Helen says.

 The new Marriage Allowance applies to married and civil partnership couples where both partners were born on or after 6 April 1935.
 It enables a spouse or civil partner to transfer any unused personal allowance to his or her spouse or civil partner.
 To qualify, the lower earner must have an income of less than £11,500 while the higher earner must be a basic rate taxpayer.
-This can be worth up to £230 per year in the 2017–2018 tax year, and can be backdated to include any tax year since 5 April 2015, for which the couple is eligible.
+This was worth up to £230 per year in the 2017–2018 tax year, and could be backdated to include any tax year since 5 April 2015, for which the couple is eligible.

 There are two types of state pension in operation – the old-style basic state pension and the new state pension.

 Many people who receive the old-style basic state pension, particularly women who paid the ‘married woman’s stamp’, do not benefit from the full state pension.
 By using their deceased spouse or partner’s National Insurance Contribution record instead of their own, they may be able to increase the amount of pension they receive.

 They may also be entitled to inherit between 50% and 100% of the state earnings related pension (SERPS) of their late partner, depending on the date of birth of that partner.